 After a series of recent television ad campaigns, you may be asking “What is transvaginal mesh?”
 Recent concerns about the safety of transvaginal mesh (TVM) products have created new awareness about these surgical devices, but many women remain uninformed about this potentially fatal surgical implant.

 Since the early 2000s, hundreds of thousands of women in the U.S. have had pelvic surgery involving transvaginal mesh.
 This net-like implant is used to hold up the muscles and tissues of the pelvic floor to correct pelvic organ prolapse and stress urinary incontinence.

-Unfortunately, many women with a TVM implant have experienced severe complications.
+Unfortunately, many women have experienced severe transvaginal mesh complications.
 This can include pain and bleeding that may negatively impact their life even after the implant is removed.
 In some (much rarer) cases, these complications have resulted in death.

 What Is Transvaginal Mesh Used For?